MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 ## Back up and protect your on-premises servers and VMs

-- **Back up your Windows servers with [Azure Backup](/azure/backup/backup-overview)** You can back up your Windows servers to Azure, helping to protect you from accidental or malicious deletions, corruption, and ransomware.
+- **Back up your Windows servers with [Azure Backup](/azure/backup/backup-overview)** You can back up your Windows servers to Azure.
+Backing up your Windows servers helps to protect you from accidental or malicious deletions, corruption, and ransomware.
 For more info, see [Back up your servers with Azure Backup](azure-backup.md).

 - **Protect your Hyper-V virtual machines with [Azure Site Recovery](/azure/site-recovery/site-recovery-overview)**